-Wherever the term 'school' is used this also refers to academies and Pupil Referral Units (PRU) and references to Governing Bodies include Proprietors in Independent Schools and Academies and the Management Committees of PRUs.
+Wherever the term 'school' is used this also refers to Pupil Referral Units (PRU) and references to Governing Bodies include the Management Committees of PRUs.

 3. Associated School Policies and procedures

 This Policy should be read in conjunction with the following school Policies/procedures and, where they exist, addendums to those Policies and procedures: